Law At Sloan

 These four courses are designed as an array of choices, and not a sequence.
-Very few Sloanies will have time for more than one law course, and so we try to include in every course certain fundamental materials essential to effective management.
+We try to include in every course certain fundamental materials essential to effective management.
 One consequence is that there is some overlapping material in all of the courses.
-Our general suggestion is that you choose the one course with the “tilt” that most fits your plans.
+You might want to first choose the one course with the “tilt” that most fits your plans.
 If you want to take a second law course, that is fine, but you should check the syllabus to assess overlap.
-If there is substantial overlap, you might want to consider the “Listener” option for that second course (see below for our Listener policy), and focus your attention on the non-duplicative material.
+If there is overlap, you might want to consider the “Listener” option for that second course (see below for our Listener policy), and focus your attention on the non-duplicative material.

 Jeff’s IAP course is different: It is a focused deep dive into patent law, and any student with a strong interest in patents should consider taking it.

 The law has its own terminology.
 But the readings and deliverables are designed to be ESL-friendly.
 Many ESL students enroll and do well.

 WHAT IF YOU ARE NOT IN A SLOAN MBA PROGRAM?
 WHAT IF YOU ARE FROM SCIENCE OR ENGINEERING, OR AN UNDERGRAD?
 WHAT IF YOU SKIPPED SLOAN BIDDING?